copperlabs/api/README.md

 Or use the bash helper script (tested on macOS) to atomize high-granularity queries spanning a long timeframe due to API throttling:
 ```
 # Minute download of all connected meters
+# Start and end dates can span many days, one csv created per meter per day, organized into folders by day
 ./data_dump.sh ${name} ${start_date} ${finish_date} ${granularity}
 ex:
 ./data_dump.sh foo 2020-10-01 2020-10-31 minute